CagriUysal/Simple-Captcha-Breaker/README.md

 # Simple-Captcha-Breaker
-Simple captcha breaker is a fun project for solving obsolete captchas used in METU's course registration website.
+Simple captcha breaker is a fun project for solving (now obsolete) captchas used in METU's course registration website.
 Images used in training and testing obtained via a web bot.
 There was two different captcha images, we called them type1 and type2.
-We have achieved %99.1 accuracy with 4500 training images and 500 test images.
+We have achieved 99.1% accuracy with 4500 training images and 500 test images.

 <p float="left">
 <img src="https://image.ibb.co/igkbJ0/resimler1.png" alt="drawing" width="400"/>